Manhattan

 Does the treatment hurt?

-NO. The treatment is 100% painless after you are numbed with our proprietary numbing cream.
+No. The treatment is 100% painless after you are numbed with our proprietary numbing cream.
 Our patients never report any pain or discomfort at any stage of treatment.
 There will also be no pain after the treatment and during the healing process.
 We ask you to refrain from sexual activity for a week after the laser treatment.
 As always, we will work with you to ensure that you are comfortable and informed at every step along the way.

 What happens if you pop pearly penile papules?

 Popping or picking at PPP is not recommended as it can cause bleeding, infection, and scarring.
 Additionally, attempting to pop or pick at pearly penile papules can lead to serious complications, including systemic infection and exposure to harmful bacteria that thrive in the warm, moist area of the penis.
-If you pop a pearly penile papule, you may cause serious damage to the penis, aggravate the skin tissue, cause sensitivity issues, and experience pain and cause scarring.
+If you pop a pearly penile papule, you may cause serious damage to the penis, aggravate the skin tissue, cause sensitivity issues, experience pain, and cause scarring.
 Therefore, it is recommended that you leave pearly penile papules alone and avoid attempting to pop or pick them.
-The best way to treat PPP is to see Dr. Rokhsar to have the painless CO2 laser procedure performed.
+The best way to treat PPP is to see Dr. Rokhsar to have the painless CO2 laser removal procedure performed.

 How to get rid of pearly penile papules?